FreedomBen/breakout71/Readme.md

 ## To do

 - add check for translation variable present in one language but not english
-- remove mentions of "paddle" from store descriptions : fdroid, play store, itchio
+- remove mentions of "pcuk" from store descriptions : fdroid, play store, itchio

+## Done

 - don't show already picked perk in gold

-## Done

 - If last ball is out of bound, spend a life to rest it to the paddle location
 - smaller rainbow icon
 - fixed default color in level editor